ajarilloxtg/documentation-site/content/hotel-x/concepts/errorwarning.md

 +++
-title = "Error and Warning"
-pagetitle = ""
+title = "Errors and Warning codes" pagetitle = ""
 description = "List of errors and warnings in HotelX" icon = "fa-exclamation-triangle"